The Edwardian Era (1901-1914)

 The Edwardian Period began in 1901 with Queen Victoria’s death.
 King Edward VII took the throne and reigned until his death in 1910.
 The remainder years are pre World War I.

 And aside from the typical idyllic garden parties seen in period dramas, the Edwardian Period has a few historic moments in history that definitely stands out as well.
 Think Women’s Suffrage and Titanic.
 Basically, if you love season one of Downton Abbey, Titanic, or Road to Avonlea, then the Edwardian Period just may be for you!

-Outside of the European and American world, our period drama reviews once again include historical dramas set in Asian countries.
-Keep an eye out for Chinese period dramas set between 1904 to 1914.
+Outside of the European and American Edwardian world, our period drama reviews include historical dramas set in Asian countries.
+For instance, keep an eye out for Chinese period dramas set between 1904 to 1914.
 During this time, you will see the fall of China’s old order.
 Meanwhile, in Korea, period dramas during the Edwardian Period will feature the start of the Japanese Colonial Rule (1910 to 1945).

 The Edwardian Period (1901-1914) Period Drama Reviews

 Top Photo Credits of Edwardian Era Featured Image: When Calls the Heart (Hallmark Channel), Lovebird (Kanal D and Tims Productions), Titanic (20th Century Fox), Downton Abbey (ITV), Grand Hotel (Sky), and A Room with A View (Cinecom)